juju/juju-gui/docs/process.rst

 - In Chrome and Firefox, QA the application.
 XXX EXPLICIT QA STEPS GO HERE!
 - For now, we will assume you would like to verify the release on the Launchpad staging server.
 As we become more confident with this process, this step may become unnecessary.
-In the checkout, run ``make release``.
+In the checkout, run ``make dist``.
   This will step you through signing the tarball, connecting to Launchpad, and uploading the release.